AliceO2Group/Readout/doc/README.md

 Consumers should be prefixed as `[consumer-...]`.
 General settings are defined in section `[readout]`.

+Section names ending with `-*` can be used to define default parameters.
+They are applied to all section with similar names.
+Existing key-value pairs are not overwritten, but are defined according to defaults if they don't exist.
+For example, it is possible to define the TFperiod for all equipments by adding a section named `[equipment-*]` with `TFperiod=32`.

+Values can be symbolic links to a value stored in another configuration file.
+The syntax is: @LINK,URI,entryPoint,path For example: @LINK,file:/local/readout-test-config-link1.cfg,,bank.size Parameters are similar to the command-line arguments of o2-readout-exe, see ```Usage``` below.
+Files are cached, i.e. the corresponding configuration tree is loaded only once if several values use a link to the same URI/entryPoint.
+Links substitutions are done at the end of the configuration tree aggregation (sections merging, etc).
+It is done recursively (up to 5 iterations, after which it fails to avoid circular dependencies).

 Comments can be added by starting a line with the &#35; sign.
 Inline comments (&#35; later in the line) are not accepted.
 Documented example files are provided with the source code and distribution.